Key Considerations for People Living with HIV

 Compared with age-matched, non-HIV-infected control subjects, unbound testosterone levels are often significantly lower in PLWHIV.4 The prevalence of low testosterone levels in HIV-infected men with AIDS-related complex or AIDS has been estimated to be as high as 50%, with significantly lower serum testosterone levels observed in those with more advanced disease.1 By contrast, in HIV-infected men receiving HAART, hypogonadism has been shown to be present in approximately 20% of patients.5

-Hypogonadism can affect both men and women, but androgen deficiency is better characterised in men.
+Hypogonadism can affect both men and women, but androgen deficiency is better characterized in men.
 During the course of progressive HIV disease, weight loss is reported to precede the fall in total serum testosterone levels in men.6 Similarly, androgen deficiency has been shown to be common in women with AIDS wasting.7 In cases where HIV- associated weight loss is evident, the measurement of testosterone levels is recommended.8 However, guidelines from the Endocrine Society recommend against making a diagnosis of ‘androgen deficiency’ in women because of the lack of a well-defined clinical syndrome and normative data on total or free testosterone levels that can be used to define the disorder.9

 - Dobs AS, Dempsey MA, Ladenson PW, et al. Endocrine disorders in men infected with human immunodeficiency virus.
 Am J Med.
 1988;84:611–616.